jsl5710/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Unleashing the power of AI and NPL to tackle misinformation, I'm a PhD candidate at Penn State's College of Information Science and Technology.
-As a Data Science & AI  researcher at the [PIKE](https://pike.psu.edu/) Lab researcher under the guidance of Dr. [Dongwon Lee](https://pike.psu.edu/dongwon/), I delve into cutting-edge solutions to combat long-tail fake news, with a focus on interdisciplinary research.
-Fueled by an [NSF] Research Graduate Traineeship, I bring my passion for linguistics, AI, cyber security, public health, and natural langauge processing to enhance systems such as misinformation detector systems and human language technology.
+As a Data Science & AI  researcher at the [PIKE](https://pike.psu.edu/) Lab under the advisement of Dr. [Dongwon Lee](https://pike.psu.edu/dongwon/), I delve into cutting-edge solutions to combat long-tail fake news, with a focus on interdisciplinary research.
+Fueled by an [NSF LinDiv](https://lindiv.la.psu.edu/) Research Graduate Traineeship, I bring my passion for linguistics, AI, cyber security, public health, and natural langauge processing to enhance systems such as AI-powered fake news detectors and human language technology.
 Outside of academia, I dance to my own rhythm, train in martial arts, and give back through community volunteer work.

  {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.